 Disputes over charges

 Sometimes dog owners object to paying the charges.
-Local authorities are under a duty to collect any dog found loose in its area and to provide a reception facility for found dogs to be taken.
+Local authorities are under a duty to impound any dog found loose in its area.
 The law states, "A person claiming to be the owner of a dog seized under this section shall not be entitled to have the dog returned to him unless he pays all the expenses incurred by reason of its detention" plus the £25 statutory charge set in national regulations.

 The reason for the dog to be found straying is not relevant to the duty to pay the costs.
 By detaining the dog, we have safeguarded its welfare, prevented it causing problems for which the owner may be liable, and prevented it being injured or stolen.
 Costs are incurred by the Council in detaining the dog and contacting the owner whether the dog has run off when walked, has been let out to stray, has been abandoned or has escaped.
 All costs are initially met with public funds.